Grace-H/antcode/README.md

 Each team has 1-4 ants, which are placed on a grid.
 At the end of 200 rounds, whichever team has dropped the most food at their anthill wins.
 Ants have the ability to move, get food, drop food, and pass messages to their teammates.

 ### The Map
-The map is randomly generated each round with between 20 and 24 rows and columns.
+The map is randomly generated each round with 20-24 rows and columns.
 It's printed to the console using the following symbols:

 | Symbol         | Meaning       |